-Mark worked in the UK and Germany for The Really Useful Group and was responsible for the German and Australian premieres of the Andrew Lloyd Webber musical Sunset Boulevard.
+For three years, Mark worked in the UK and Germany for The Really Useful Group and was responsible for the German and Australian premieres of the Andrew Lloyd Webber musical Sunset Boulevard.
 For Hothouse Theatre in Albury-Wodonga, Mark wrote and directed Such a Storm, based on Mahler’s song cycle Kindertotenlieder.
-He directed three separate live productions, with Australian and UK casts, for television’s Hi-5 which toured nationally, and to Malaysia, Singapore, New Zealand and the UK, and he directed a staging of Bach’s Coffee Cantata for the inaugural Brisbane Baroque.
+Mark directed three separate live productions, with Australian and UK casts, for television’s Hi-5 which toured nationally, and to Malaysia, Singapore, New Zealand and the UK, and he directed a staging of Bach’s Coffee Cantata for the inaugural Brisbane Baroque.